Welcome to our Year 6 page

 |Practice your Times Tables with Rock Stars log-on link|

 |Abacus Active Learn to support maths learning at home|

 Log-ons for both the above sites will be given to the children by the teacher.

 Mexicolore Workshop - Friday 24th January 2020

 Year Six began their study of the Mayan civilisation with a highly enjoyable visit from 'Mexicolore'.
 The company used music, dance, drama, costumes, artefacts and crafts to bring Mexican history and culture alive for all the children.
 Thank you to the PTA for funding this event.

 Year 6 Visit to RAF Hendon

-On Wednesday Year Six dressed as evacuees and visited RAF Hendon where they travelled back in time to November 1940, when the Blitz was at its peak.
-They met a strict and knowledgeable Air Raid Warden, braved an air raid and dressed in authentic World War Two RAF uniforms.
+On Thursday 26th September Year Six dressed as evacuees and visited RAF Hendon where they travelled back in time to November 1940, when the Blitz was at its peak.
+They met a strict and knowledgeable School Master, braved an air raid by sheltering under school desks and used pen and ink successfully.
 It was a fantastic trip and all the children came away with an enhanced understanding of Britain's role during this significant period of our history.